department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Baseline Task Research/Conversation Guide.md

 ---

-## Third Task: [Complete Veteran Information Section] - X minutes
+## Third Task: [Complete Veteran Information Section0] - 5 minutes

-- Step 1
+- Could you please complete this section of the form and talk aloud about what you see/would do.

+**Participant questions:**
+- What worked well for you?
+- What was unclear or didn’t work well for you?
+- What would you like to change or add?
-- Step 2
+-
 ### Things to watch for:

-- [Does the participant understand meaning of xyz?]
+- [Does the participant comment on the length of this section of the form, number of questions/page or the progress bar?]
-- [Does the participant notice xyz?]
-- [Etc]
+- [New American Indian question]
+- [New gender identity question, content on page, interaction with additional info content, comment on order or labels of choices]

 ---
-[Step 2 of 6: VA Benefits]

 ## Fourth Task: [Disability Rating] - X minutes
 - Step 1
 - Step 2

 ### Things to watch for:

-- [Does the participant understand meaning of xyz?]
+- [Does the participant understand the questions and content through these sections?]
-- [Does the participant notice xyz?]
+- [Does the participant comment that the questions are too intrusive?]
-- [Etc]

-{if selected a rating of above 50% and directed to short form, skip to TASK # }
+{if selected a rating of above 50% and directed to short form flow, skip to TASK #, NOTE THIS ON... }

 ---
 [Step 3 of 6: Military service]